Multiple photon Hamiltonian in linear quantum optical networks: The Hamiltonian for multiple photons

-\end{proof} The evolution can be written as a sum of terms involving a single photon changing its mode, including changes from one mode to itself, where we have the photon number operator $\hat{n}_l=\hat{a}^{\dag}_l\hat{a}_l$.
-We can interpret the evolution in terms of single photon processes from the weighted sum
+The evolution can be written as a sum of terms involving a single photon changing its mode, including changes from one mode to itself, where we have the photon number operator $\hat{n}_l=\hat{a}^{\dag}_l\hat{a}_l$.
+We can interpret the evolution in terms of single photon processes from the weighted sums